Skip to content

 Confirm the Intent

-When the customer taps the Setup button in PaymentSheet, it calls the CreateIntentCallback you passed above with a PaymentMethod object representing the customer’s payment details.
+When your customer taps the Setup button in PaymentSheet, it calls the CreateIntentCallback you passed above with a ConfirmationToken that represents your customer’s payment details and preferences.

-Implement this method to send a request to your server.
+Implement this method to send a request to your server with confirmationToken.id.
 Your server creates a SetupIntent and returns its client secret.

-When the response returns, return the response’s client secret or an error.
+When you receive the response, return the response’s client secret or an error.
 The PaymentSheet confirms the SetupIntent using the client secret, or displays the error in its UI.

-class MyCheckoutActivity : AppCompatActivity() { private lateinit var paymentSheet: PaymentSheet override fun onCreate(savedInstanceState: Bundle?) { super.onCreate(savedInstanceState) // ... paymentSheet = PaymentSheet.Builder(::onPaymentSheetResult) .createIntentCallback { _, _ -> // Make a request to your server to create a SetupIntent and return its client secret val networkResult = myNetworkClient.createIntent( ) if (networkResult.isSuccess) { CreateIntentResult.Success(networkResult.clientSecret) } else { CreateIntentResult.Failure(networkResult.exception) } } .build(this) } fun onPaymentSheetResult(paymentSheetResult: PaymentSheetResult) { // You'll implement this later } }
+class MyCheckoutActivity : AppCompatActivity() { private lateinit var paymentSheet: PaymentSheet override fun onCreate(savedInstanceState: Bundle?) { super.onCreate(savedInstanceState) // ... paymentSheet = PaymentSheet.Builder(::onPaymentSheetResult) .createIntentCallback { confirmationToken -> // Make a request to your server to create a SetupIntent and return its client secret val networkResult = myNetworkClient.createIntent( confirmationTokenId = confirmationToken.id, ) if (networkResult.isSuccess) { CreateIntentResult.Success(networkResult.clientSecret) } else { CreateIntentResult.Failure(networkResult.exception) } } .build(this) } fun onPaymentSheetResult(paymentSheetResult: PaymentSheetResult) { // You'll implement this later } }

-After the customer finishes saving their payment method, the sheet closes and the PaymentSheetResultCallback is called with a PaymentSheetResult.
+After your customer saves a payment method, the sheet closes, and PaymentSheet invokes the PaymentSheetResultCallback you provide with a PaymentSheetResult.

 Create a SetupIntent